 To mount the walls, I held each one up making sure that it was square and used 3 in screws to screw it into the base frame.
 I then screwed the wall frames together.

 To frame the roof I cut two 28 in boards and screwed them in centered on the front and back walls.
-I cut another 2×4 down to and screwed it between each of the 28 in boards to create the roof line.
+Then, I cut another 2×4 down to and screwed it between each of the 28 in boards to create the roof line.

 Using 3 in screws, I installed two of these flush with the front and the back sides of the playhouse.
 I then screwed the remaining two boards center between the front and back walls.
 For some extra support I cut short pieces to support between the center vertical board and the roof edges (not shown in photos below).
 I also used up my scraps to add in some shelves between studs on the walls!